-Hong Kong offers a choice: progressive rates 2-17% or a flat 15%—IRD calculates both and charges you the lower amount.
-This unique system means high earners effectively cap at 15%.
+Hong Kong offers a choice: progressive rates 2-17% or a standard rate (15% on first HK$5M net income, 16% above)—IRD calculates both and charges you the lower amount.
+At typical salary levels the progressive rates are always lower.
 Only Hong Kong-sourced income is taxed (territorial system)—foreign income is completely tax-free.
-MPF (Mandatory Provident Fund) adds 5% employee contribution (capped at HK$1,500/month).
-A HK$600,000 earner (~$77,000 USD) pays roughly HK$48,500 salaries tax (~8% effective rate).
+MPF (Mandatory Provident Fund) adds 5% employee contribution (capped at HK$1,500/month = HK$18,000/year, tax-deductible).
+A HK$600,000 earner (~$77,000 USD) pays roughly HK$58,500 salaries tax (9.75% effective) plus HK$18,000 MPF.
 No capital gains tax, no VAT, no inheritance tax.
-Hong Kong's tax year runs April 1-March 31.
+Hong Kong's tax year runs April 1–March 31.
 Filing deadline is typically June.
 Use our calculator to estimate your Hong Kong tax liability.

 Note: These are marginal rates — you only pay the higher rate on income within each bracket.